When Mr Keith Ng, 38, started his consumer prediction game business, he took a leap of faith.

 Since then, he has never looked back.

-In the early days of his business, Mr Ng and his co-founder tried to create a consumer game like Candy Crush that could be monetised through merchants who sponsored the prizes.
+In the early days of his business, Keith and his co-founder tried to create an online consumer game that could be monetised through in-app purchases or through merchants who sponsor the prizes, like Sim City and FarmVille.

 Then, things changed along the way.

-A chance encounter with Mr Ng’s former internship boss led him to discover that the power of games could be applied to more varied settings.
+A chance encounter with Keith’s former internship boss helped him validate that the power of games could be applied to more varied settings.

-Today, Mr Ng’s company has evolved into Gametize, a gamification platform that allows clients to create a simple, customised gaming experience in a few minutes, to motivate and reward their target audience.
+Today, Keith’s company has evolved into Gametize, a gamification platform that allows clients to create a simple, customised gaming experience in a few minutes, to motivate and reward their target audience.
 His clients include Estée Lauder, Unilever, DBS Bank and more.

-Despite his successes, Mr Ng acknowledges that being an entrepreneur is not easy.
+Despite his successes, Keith acknowledges that being an entrepreneur is not easy.

 “You have to give up a lot of your social life.
 There is a tremendous amount of stress as well,” he says.
 Additionally, he also juggles multiple duties such as driving initiatives to enhance operations and technology innovations, juggling customer servicing and more.